freenandes/topo-da-mente/content/note/por-culpa-de-una-flor.md

 - graphic_novel
 ---

-I’m in love with this type of comics.
+I’m in love with this type of graphic novel.
+The focus on the visuals is immense and the use of colors is phenomenal and attractive to me.

+I have to admit that I didn’t fully understand the story.
+I got most bits

 ![alt text](../attachment/image-edits/por-culpa-de-una-flor_20240221_135203.jpg)